eh190/dotfiles/README.md

 ### LSP and Null-Ls

 - You will need to install the Language servers you want in order to use linting and formatting. `Mason` and `mason-lspconfig` handle this in tandem - `mason-lspconfig` translates the 'normal' LS's into mason's version.
 To add one, add it to the 'ensure_installed' list in lsp/mason.lua, and call setup function on it (file has examples).
+This will auto install these servers on startup if they aren't already installed.
 For more info see these docs:

   - mason Docs https://github.com/williamboman/mason.nvim
   - mason-lspconfig docs https://github.com/williamboman/mason-lspconfig.nvim